RahimiAyob/dotfiles/README.md

-# dotfiles
-This is my archlinux dotfiles
+# MY ARCH LINUX DOTFILES

 ## All DE & programs I used
 1. i3